Rendall, Stephen Arnold

 Reed, John Quincy

 JOHN QUINCY REED was born in 1841 in Abington, Plymouth County, Massachusetts, and died on April 14, 1902, in Petaluma.
-Before arriving in Petaluma he worked as a photographer in Virginia City, Nevada, and Stockton, California.
+Before arriving in Petaluma, he worked as a photographer in Virginia City, Nevada, and Stockton, California.
 The first mention of a Petaluma photographic studio run by Reed appears in the Petaluma newspapers beginning in February 1872.
 Unlike most of Petaluma’s other pioneer photographers, who were essentially itinerant, Reed worked consistently in Petaluma as a photographer for at least 25 years.
+(The other pioneer photographer who remained in Petaluma for an extended period of time was Reed’s colleague and friend, George Colvaine Ross.)

 John Quincy Reed, portrait courtesy of Find a Grave